 Cruising Alaska’s Inside Passage is one of the most popular cruises in the world due to the dramatic scenery, abundant wildlife, and calm, protected waters in this region of Alaska.
 Quirky and colorful coastal communities add to the charm of an Inside Passage cruise.
-The entire southeast region in Alaska is part of the largest national forest in the country (the Tongass National Forest), which means outdoor recreation opportunities are near limitless.
+The entire southeast region in Alaska is part of the largest national forest in the country (the Tongass National Forest), which means outdoor recreation opportunities are nearly limitless.

-With all this in mind, the question isn’t whether to cruise Alaska, it’s when to do it and how often!
+With all this in mind, the question isn’t whether to cruise Alaska; it’s when to do it and how often!